Class: Lich::Common::PathNavigator

 #reset_path_and_return(value) ⇒ Object

-Resets the path and returns a specified value.
+Resets the current path and returns the specified value.

 Parameters: